-From Foundation Stage, children are taught letter formation and joins following our cursive handwriting scheme, which enables children to develop an independent, mature style of writing.
+In Foundation Stage, children are taught letter formation and then taught to join letters following our cursive handwriting scheme in subsequent years.
+This enables children to develop an independent, mature style of writing.
 Good presentation is expected at all times and displaying children’s work is an integral part of this process.
 Ultimately we want each child to develop a fluent, legible and attractive style of handwriting.

 Mathematics / Numeracy

 Our aim is to develop children into confident mathematicians who are able to use mathematics as a tool in a wide range of activities both in and out of school.
 Throughout the school the children are involved in mathematical activities based on the requirements of the National Curriculum.